 - Round Rock’s Light Up the Lake: Holiday cheer comes to Old Settler’s Park in Round Rock each holiday season.
-This free, three-day festival in early December features spectacular giant balloons hovering over Bright Lake, along with an amazing light show and holiday display, holiday food and refreshments, live music, family activities, a yule log, and more.
+This free, two-day festival on December 1st and 2nd features spectacular giant balloons hovering over Bright Lake, along with an amazing light show and holiday display, holiday food and refreshments, live music, family activities, a yule log, and more.

 - San Marcos’s Sights and Sounds of Christmas: One of the most anticipated annual holiday events in San Marcos, this family-friendly Christmas festival promises lights, fun and holiday cheer.
 Tickets and day passes are available for purchase at the gate.
 Once inside, visitors can enjoy a carnival and petting zoo along with Santa’s Gift Shop, a scavenger hunt, reindeer games and more.

 - Johnson City’s Lights Spectacular: Johnson City is about an hour’s drive west of Austin.
-Its annual Lights Spectacular event is free to the public and runs nightly from late November through the New Year.
+Its annual Lights Spectacular event is free to the public and runs nightly from November 25th through January 8th, 2024.
 Visitors can park at the courthouse or in the streets surrounding the downtown display.